rust-lang/cargo/src/doc/src/guide/build-performance.md

 # Optimizing Build Performance

-Cargo uses configuration defaults that try to balance various aspects, including debuggability, runtime performance, build performance, binary size and others.
-Because of that, build performance is sometimes traded off for other benefits which may not be as important for your circumstances.
-This guide will step you through changes you can make to improve build performance.
+This guide will step you through Cargo configuration options and source code organization patterns that can help improve build performance, by prioritizing it over other aspects which may not be as important for your circumstances.

-Same as when optimizing runtime performance, be sure to measure these changes against the workflows you actually care about, as we provide general guidelines and your circumstances may be different.
+Same as when optimizing runtime performance, be sure to measure these changes against the workflows you actually care about, as we provide general guidelines and your circumstances may be different, it is possible that some of these approaches might actually make build performance worse for your use-case.

 Example workflows to consider include:
 - Compiler feedback as you develop (`cargo check` after making a code change)
 - Test feedback as you develop (`cargo test` after making a code change)
 - CI builds

+## Cargo and Compiler Configuration

-All approaches described below require you to modify [Cargo configuration](#where-to-apply-configuration-changes).
-Note that some of them currently require using the nightly toolchain.
+> Note that some approaches described in this section currently require using the nightly toolchain.

+Cargo uses configuration defaults that try to balance several aspects, including debuggability, runtime performance, build performance, binary size and others.
+This section describes several approaches for changing these defaults that should be designed to maximize build performance.

+You can set the described options either in the [`Cargo.toml` manifest](../reference/profiles.md), which will make them available for all developers who work on the given crate/project, or in the [`config.toml` configuration file](../reference/config.md), where you can apply them only for you or even globally for all your local projects.

-## Reduce amount of generated debug information
+### Reduce amount of generated debug information

 Recommendation: Add to your `Cargo.toml` or `.cargo/config.toml`: